dcop7/tips_and_guides/workflow/personal_productivity_system.md

 `On Hold` and `Done` aren't part of Bastow's original three-horizon model — they're practical additions for tracking real, individual work, where "paused because blocked" and "finished" both need to be visible states, not just implied by absence from the other three.

 ### Teams
-*Directly inside Areas — the relational hub described in Part 6.*
+*Directly inside Areas.
+Favorited — the relational hub described in Part 6.*

 | Field | Type | Notes |
 |---|---|---|